pocesar/grunt-git-deploy/README.md

         pretend: false,   // when true, logs but doesn't perform git commands
         buildIgnore: true, // then false, does not append or create a .gitignore file },
-      src: 'directory/to/deploy' // you may use . for the current directory that Gruntfile.js is },
+      src: 'directory/to/deploy', // you may use . for the current directory that Gruntfile.js is
+      dst: './dist/' // if you don't specify this, it WILL ALTER YOUR WORKING COPY },
   },
 })